 Contributors: Beverly Parrish, Kathy Guggenmos

-If you plan to attend Called to Teach THSC Homeschool Convention this year, a little prep work and forethought can make your homeschool convention experience highly productive, as well as enjoyable.
+If you plan to attend Called to Teach THSC Homeschool Convention, a little prep work and forethought can make your homeschool convention experience highly productive, as well as enjoyable.

 First, determine your approach.
 Are you there to window shop and learn about your options?
 Will it be a workday for you, where you are intensely focused on choosing curriculum and listening to speakers?
 Or maybe it’s your day off, to just wonder and shop and take in whatever strikes your fancy.